 - What do Want people to do?
 (Response)

-Once you have these six questions answered you should be able to populate and come to a main creative brief.
+Once you have these seven questions answered you should be able to populate and come to a main creative brief.
 To read more about writing a full creative brief follow this link: How to Write an Effective Creative Brief

 Back when we only did TV and a secondary medium it was easier.
 We’d spend months on a brief and months ago making the TV ads.
 The brief was approved everywhere, right up to the VP or President level.
 But now the problem is when you’re running around like a chicken with its head chopped off, you decide to wing it over the phone with no brief.
 It’s only a Facebook page, a digital display ad going down the side of the weather network or some twitter campaign Who needs a brief.